elastio/bon/website/blog/how-to-do-named-function-arguments-in-rust.md

     id: u32,

     // This attribute makes the setter accept `impl Into<String>`
-    // which let's us pass an `&str` directly and it'll be automatically
+    // which lets us pass an `&str` directly and it'll be automatically
     // converted into `String`.
     #[builder(into)]
     name: String,